Business Meals and Parties: Full vs. Partial DeductionsDec 20, 2019

 You can deduct 100% of the cost of meals during a social event like a holiday party or company picnic if the purpose is to primarily benefit employees.
-The key factor here is it primarily benefits regular employees, not others and not highly paid or top employees like owners and managers (defined as those who earn over $135,000 in 2022) or if it primarily benefits those who own 10% more of the company or their family members.
+The key factor here is it primarily benefits regular employees, not others and not highly compensated or top employees like owners and managers (defined as those who earn over $135,000 in 2022) or if it primarily benefits those who own 10% more of the company or their family members.
 You need to invite all employees to the event.
-It can be primarily for the benefit of employees even if others such as spouses are invited.
-You cannot deduct any costs related to entertainment.
+Spouses can be invited if you choose.
+See the entertainment section for how entertainment expenses are handled.

 If the party or event is primarily for the benefit of non-employees, such as independent contractors, then there needs to be a legitimate business purpose and the cost of food, beverage, tax and tips will only be 50% deductible.

 Meal costs you incur while traveling for business are usually 50% deductible, but for 2021/2022 restaurant meals will be 100% deductible.
 See IRS Publication 463.
 These meals also cannot be lavish or extravagant.
 The business purpose is that you are traveling for business and do not have access to your home or kitchen while away.
 The rationale is the same as with business meals, while you may incur additional costs eating out, you still needed to eat so the cost is partly business related and partly personal.

 As an alternative to meal reimbursement, you can pay yourself and employees a per diem amount which is a daily amount to cover meals and incidental expenses.
 See the separate blog post for Business Related Travel: What is Deductible.

 Other meals not taxable to the recipient

 Meals are not taxable to employees or contractors if they are 1) provided on business premises for convenience of the business or 2) the meals are de minimis.
 You can deduct 50% of the cost of these meals as a business expense, or in 2021/2022 you can deduct 100% of meals that came from a restaurant.